bswaby/Touchpoint/README.md

 ### 📝 [TaskNote Activity Dashboard](https://github.com/bswaby/Touchpoint/tree/main/TPxi/TaskNote%20Activity%20Dashboard)
 Dashboard to start to understand TaskNote activity, who has open assignments, keyword trends, and more.

-Implementation Level: Easy
+- ⚙️ **Implementation Level: Easy
-Installation: This is a paste-and-go Python script with no configuration needed.
+- 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.

 <details>
 <summary><strong>Overview</strong></summary>